 The Dana Battery Hack Can Give New Lease On Life To An Old Dana

 All credit for this clever hack goes to Vance Fry, who detailed his process of how he made the hack and how it worked with his own AlphaSmart Dana.
 I'm documenting my own attempt at a spin on this modification to my Dana Wireless, and will include any issues or problems I experience with it down the road.
-I'll also update this Hub with status reports as I use my Dana throughout the first charge with new batteries in it.
+I'll also update this article with status reports as I use my Dana throughout the first charge with new batteries in it.

-What To Do With No More Battery Packs?
+What to Do With No More Battery Packs?

 All Rechargeable Batteries (Truly) Die Eventually

 I recently acquired an AlphaSmart Dana after I fell in love with my Neo2 that I found in a thrift store.
 When I wrote about my Dana, and the rechargeable battery pack that came with it, the battery pack was performing decently as could be expected with its age.
 However, it showed symptoms that indicated either reduced capacity or high internal resistance which caused the Dana to behave oddly, especially when I didn't plug it into a USB cable every other day to charge it.
 Sometimes it would act like it had been reset when hitting the On/Off button, or the few times I fiddled with the Wi-Fi app and received odd messages about the wireless card not responding, when it certainly did just fine when either plugged into a USB charger, or running off a set of disposable alkaline batteries.